caktus/django-project-template/docs/provisioning.rst

 Other environment variables which need to be configured but aren't secret can be added to the ``env`` dictionary in ``conf/pillar/<environment>/env.sls``:

-  # Addtional public environment variables to set for the project
+  # Additional public environment variables to set for the project
   env:
     FOO: BAR